Arawakan languages: Ramirez (2020)

-Cuiloto - spoken on the Cuiloto River and Cravo Norte River, Arauca territory, Colombia.
-(Unattested.)

-Cuiva - spoken on the Meta River, Vichada territory, Colombia.
-(Unattested.)

-Amorúa - spoken in the same region on the Bita River.
-(Unattested.)

-Chiricoa - spoken on the Ele River and Lipa River, department of Arauca, on the Cravo Norte River and Arauca River, Arauca territory, Colombia, and on the Cinaruquito River, Cinamco River, Capanaparo River, and Arichuna River, state of Apure, Venezuela.
-(Hildebrandt ms.)

-Sicuane - spoken on the Tuparro River, Vichada territory, Colombia.
-(Unattested.)

-Cuiapo Pihibi - spoken on the Tomo River, Vichada territory.
-(Unattested.)

-Yamu - spoken on the right bank of the Ariari River, Meta territory.
-(Unattested.)

-Catarro - spoken in the Meta territory on the Yucavo River and in the old mission of San Miguel de Salivas.
-(Unattested.)

-Chumya / Bisanigua - language, now probably extinct, once spoken on the Güejar River and in El Piñal.

-Guayabero / Guyaverun - spoken in the Meta territory on the Guayabero River.

-Arawakan vs. Maipurean
+Nomenclature

 In 1783, the Italian priest Filippo Salvatore Gilii recognized the unity of the Maipure language of the Orinoco and Moxos of Bolivia; he named their family Maipure.
 It was renamed Arawak by Von den Steinen (1886) and Brinten (1891) after Arawak in the Guianas, one of the major languages of the family.
 The modern equivalents are Maipurean or Maipuran and Arawak or Arawakan.

 The term Arawakan is now used in two senses.
 South American scholars use Aruák for the family demonstrated by Gilij and subsequent linguists.
 In North America, however, scholars have used the term to include a hypothesis adding the Guajiboan and Arawan families.
 In North America, scholars use the name Maipurean to distinguish the core family, which is sometimes called core Arawak(an) or Arawak(an) proper instead.

 Kaufman (1990: 40) relates the following:

 [The Arawakan] name is the one normally applied to what is here called Maipurean.
 Maipurean used to be thought to be a major subgroup of Arawakan, but all the living Arawakan languages, at least, seem to need to be subgrouped with languages already found within Maipurean as commonly defined.
 The sorting out of the labels Maipurean and Arawakan will have to await a more sophisticated classification of the languages in question than is possible at the present state of comparative studies.